eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 ## Customer Stops

 Taxis will stop to pick-up and drop-off customers.
 The 'actType' attribute of a stop indicates the purpose ('pickup' / 'dropOff') as well as the ids of the customers and their reservation id.
-Stop attributes can be configured using [generic parameters]() `<vType>` or `<vehicle>` definition of the taxi:
+Stop attributes can be configured using [generic parameters](GenericParameters.md) in the `<vType>` or `<vehicle>` definition of the taxi:

 ```xml
     <vType id="taxi" vClass="taxi">